By Ashok Prasad, Founder, Niyyam

 Mistake 2: Trying to Time the Market

-Many experienced investors believe they can predict market movements.
+Many experienced investors believe they can enter and exit at the perfect time.

 | Strategy | Outcome |